 Log on to the Department of Modern Languages' Critical Languages and International Studies home page.

-The Charles T. McDowell Center for Critical Languages and Area Studies announces competition for the Betty and Roger Ruch Study-abroad Scholarships for the 2012-2013 academic year.
-The awards for up to $2,000 are open to all qualified undergraduates and can be used in disciplines within the College of Liberal Arts and other component parts of the University of Texas at Arlington.
-These awards are to be used in conjunction with study-abroad programs – particularly those focused on critical languages - but also for area studies generally.
-They are not intended to be the sole sources of funding for projects.
+The Charles T. McDowell Center for Critical Languages and Area Studies announces competition for the Betty and Roger Ruch Study-abroad Scholarships for the 2013-2014 academic year.
+The awards are for up to $3,000 are open to all qualified undergraduates within the College of Liberal Arts.
+Students from other colleges/schools who have minor fields of study in Liberal Arts are also eligible.
+The Ruch Scholarships may be used in conjunction with study-abroad programs including both the study of critical languages, and for area studies generally.
+For area studies priority will be given to those countries or regions where critical languages are spoken.
+In all cases the awards are not intended to be the sole sources of funding for projects.

 1. Applicants must submit a letter of interest (not an e-mail) describing the project or program to be undertaken.
-This may include university study abroad/travel programs, summer study abroad programs, or other university-affiliated study-abroad programs.
-For students wishing to build or strengthen their language skills the awards are exclusively for what are defined as critical or less-commonly taught languages including Arabic, Azerbaijani, Bangla/Bengali, Chinese (Mandarin), Dari, Farsi (Persian), Hausa, Hindi, Indonesian, Japanese, Korean, Pashto, Punjabi, Russian, Swahili, Turkish, and Urdu.
+This includes independent study abroad programs approved of by the University of Texas at Arlington’s Office of International Studies, UTA summer study abroad programs, or other university-affiliated for which academic credit is possible.
+Students wishing to build or strengthen language skills may apply for programs in Arabic, Azerbaijani, Bangla/Bengali, Chinese (Mandarin), Dari, Farsi (Persian), Hausa, Hindi, Indonesian, Japanese, Korean, Pashto, Punjabi, Russian, Swahili, Turkish, and Urdu.
 Students who are native or heritage speakers of these languages may not apply for awards relating to these languages or their country of origin.